learn-co-curriculum/phase-3-programming-univbasics-4-reading-values-from-hashes/README.md

 #=> "cereal"
 ```

-It will also work if we use integers for keys.
-However, it is important to
+It will _also_ work if we use `Integer`s for keys.
+It is important to
 remember that when using the bracket method on a hash, Ruby is not looking for
 the index like it would in an array.
 Instead, Ruby is looking for the key that
 matches whatever is inside the brackets and returns the associated value: